Websites and Facebook can work well together

 Your Facebook page provides you with an easy means to communicate news, updates, special offers and photos of your latest work.
 For example if you’re an electrician and have just installed some garden lighting for a customer, you could take photos and upload them to Facebook that same day.

-If Facebook offers such convenience, why would you need a website?
+If Facebook is so convenient, why would you need a website?

 If you specialise in providing specific services, your website could list them in ways which Facebook is not designed for.
 Your website will allow you to dedicate specific pages to each service, make references to other pages and services, and provide links to them so your customers can navigate from one to another.